 Kyle is very active in the local Chamber of Commerce here in Lincoln County.
 He is currently the co-chair of Leadership Lincoln Class of 2019-2020.
 He is also involved in the Young Professionals group that the Chamber of Commerce just started in 2020.

 Recycling Committee Chair

 Jenna is originally from Lincoln County, but lived most of her life in South Florida.
 She returned to Lincoln County in 2005 to be with her family.
 Along with being our Executive Director, she works at Lincoln County's Solid Waste Department as the Recycling Coordinator for Lincoln County.
 She took her current position in April of 2021, but has been with Lincoln County Government since late 2018.
 While she has previously worked over 15 years in veterinary medicine, she has always enjoyed working alongside her community to ensure a better future for everyone, humans and animals alike.
 Jenna shares her home with her husband, 2 children, and many different species of animals!
 She still volunteers with the animals shelter as a foster for elderly animals and those with medical issues.
-She is a wife and mother, a Girl Scout Volunteer, and involved in the local Girl Scout Service Unit.
+She is a wife and mother, sports mom, a Girl Scout Volunteer, and is involved with the local Girl Scout Service Unit.
 As a lifelong Girl Scout, she truly believes in the saying "Leave a place better than you found it".
 When she is not busy with work and mom duties, she likes to bake up goodies for her extended family during the holidays and work in her yard with her kids and husband.
 Her family grows fruits and vegetables, share chicken eggs with family and friends, have their own pollinator garden, and hope to add a bee house in the near future!